LivelyKernel/lively-vagrant/README.md

 vagrant up
 ```

-Once the vagrant setup is done your can visit a Lively world at [http://localhost:9011/welcome.html]() (on the host machine).
+Once the vagrant setup is done you can visit a Lively world at [http://localhost:9011/welcome.html]() (on the host machine).

 For more information please refer to the [vagrant documentation](https://docs.vagrantup.com/v2/getting-started/index.html).

+Except for the Web ports 9011 and 9012 and the ssh port 2222 the Lively server is completely isolated.
+I.e. it is not possible for the server or another process running inside the VM to access host data or processes.

 ---